aakashkardam/Behavioral_Cloning_Udacity_Project_4/Project_Writeup.md

 #### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 5x5 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+My model consists of a convolution neural network with

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The model includes RELU layers to introduce nonlinearity.....lines....., and the data is normalized in the model using a Keras lambda layer (code line 18).

 My final model consisted of the following layers: